Reuse & Recycle

 - Single use plastic bags and stretchy plastic (called film) can be dropped off at the Price Chopper bin (where the cans and bottles are), as well as at other locations

-During the 2023/2024 school year, the High School Environmental Club collected film plastic at a drop-off bin in the lobbies of Town Hall, Marty's, and the High School - see details here.
-We're hoping they or another group will resume this effort.
+The High School Environmental Club collects film plastic at a drop-off bin in the lobbies of Town Hall, Marty's, and the High School - see details here.
+Other groups are welcome to contribute to this effort.

 Sneakers